inuits/build-gems/README.md

 # Intro

 I`m frequently packaging all gems in the gem-list on our jenkins instance.
-Results end up in  http://repo.inuits.be/gems/noarch/
+Results end up on  http://pulp.inuits.eu/pulp/repos/rubygems/

 Package are build on CentOS Boxen.